chrisfernandes18/Connect4/README.md

 # Connect4

 Connect 4 the game with a GUI, which can have a two human players, or a human against a bot.
+The bot uses the minimax algorithm with alpha-beta pruning to make decision.
+It can run up to a 3 ply tree well, but needs optimization to be able to run more ply trees.

 ### Required Python Modules
 Requires two third party modules: